pandas-dev/pandas/doc/source/io.rst

     for chunk in pd.read_sql_query("SELECT * FROM data_chunks", engine, chunksize=5):
         print(chunk)

-You can also run a plain query without creating a dataframe with :func:`~pandas.io.sql.execute`.
+You can also run a plain query without creating a ``DataFrame`` with :func:`~pandas.io.sql.execute`.
 This is useful for queries that don't return values, such as INSERT.
 This is functionally equivalent to calling ``execute`` on the SQLAlchemy engine or db connection object.
 Again, you must use the SQL syntax